victortaksheyev/consoleGame/README.md

 ./a.out 50 14

-command line arguments (50 14) represent game size and can by any numbers
+command line arguments (50 14) represent game size and can be any numbers